 - Violent or aggressive behavior

-Why does drug type decide the detox type?
+Why does form of drug decide the detox type?

 Drug dependence is both mental and physical.
 In the case of certain drugs, like cocaine and methamphetamine, the dependence is psychological.
 Withdrawal symptoms of these drugs include depression and suicidal tendencies.
 It is therefore, imperative to manage the initial cravings through medications and therapies.
 On the other hand, in the case of alcohol, the dependence is more physical, which translates into withdrawal symptoms like seizures and hallucinations.
 These are managed with the help of medications.

 The type of drug also determines the duration of the detox.
-It may take longer to eliminate the presence of some drugs, like methadone and buprenorphine, from the body.
-This is because the half-life of these drugs is comparatively longer.
+It may take longer to eliminate the presence of some drugs, like methadone and buprenorphine, from the body and this is because the half-life of these drugs is comparatively longer.
 Detoxing from drugs like heroin and benzodiazepines is difficult and usually requires medical intervention.

 What are rapid drug detox programs?